Computer Aided Drawing - CAD

 Prior knowledge that will help with this topic

-• No prior construction knowledge is required, but an interest in practical, hands-on work is helpful.
+• No prior construction knowledge is required, but an interest in practical, hands-on work will help you engage with the content.

 Key Terminology